SQLicious/SQLicious/README.md

 ## 🌱 I’m currently learning ...

-- React Native and Flutter for cross-platform mobile development.
+- Advanced DAX in Power BI
-- TensorFlow and PyTorch for deep learning.
+- Microsoft Azure Data Factory

 ## 💬 Ask me about ...

-- Anything related to web development, especially JavaScript, React, Node.js, MongoDB, etc.
+- Anything related to SQL,Tableau,Alteryx,Excel, especially SQL Challenges and how to showcase them
 - My hobbies and interests, such as music, photography, travel, etc.

 ## 📫 How to reach me ...